CZ-NIC/yangson/docs/glossary.rst

    qualified name

-       A tuple in the form *(name, module)* where *name* is the name of a YANG entity (schema node, feature, identity etc.), and *module* is the name of the YANG module in which the entity is defined.
+       A tuple in the form *(name, module)* where *name* is the name of a YANG entity (schema or data node, feature, identity etc.), and *module* is the name of the YANG module in which the entity is defined.
 Python type alias for the qualified name is :const:`QualName`.

    schema route